mikinty/Understanding-Analysis-Abbott-Solutions/README.md

 # Understanding Analysis Solutions

-These are unofficial solutions for _Understanding Analysis_ by Abbott.
+These are unofficial solutions for [_Understanding Analysis_ by Abbott](https://amzn.to/3wXODiO).
-From #3, I think we've agreed that these are for the 1st Edition.
+From [#3](https://github.com/mikinty/Understanding-Analysis-Abbott-Solutions/issues/3), I think we've agreed that these are for the 1st Edition.
-For the second edition solutions, please look for forks by other contributors; https://github.com/ulissemini/understanding-analysis-solutions mentioned in #3 might be your best bet.
+For the second edition solutions, please look for forks by other contributors; [solutions by `ulissemini`](https://github.com/ulissemini/understanding-analysis-solutions) mentioned in [#3](https://github.com/mikinty/Understanding-Analysis-Abbott-Solutions/issues/3) might be your best bet.
 I started these solutions since I was self-studying real analysis, and felt that I might as well give the problems an effort by writing out solutions.